-Auditor's Report Prescribed by Law or Regulation (Ref.
-Para.
+Auditor's Report Prescribed by Law or Regulation (Ref: Para.
 21)

 A38.
 ISAs (UK) require that the auditor shall not represent compliance with ISAs (UK) unless the auditor has complied with all of the ISAs (UK) relevant to the audit.21 When law or regulation prescribes the layout or wording of the auditor's report in a form or in terms that are significantly different from the requirements of ISAs (UK) and the auditor concludes that additional explanation in the auditor's report cannot mitigate possible misunderstanding, the auditor may consider including a statement in the auditor's report that the audit is not conducted in accordance with ISAs (UK).
-The auditor is, however, encouraged to apply ISAs (UK), including the ISAs (UK) that address the
+The auditor is, however, encouraged to apply ISAs (UK), including the ISAs (UK) that address the auditor's report, to the extent practicable, notwithstanding that the auditor is not permitted to refer to the audit being conducted in accordance with ISAs (UK).

-20 ISA (UK) 700 (Revised June 2016), paragraph 15, includes a requirement regarding the evaluation of whether the financial statements adequately refer to or describe the applicable financial reporting framework.
+20 ISA (UK) 700 (Revised November 2019), paragraph 15, includes a requirement regarding the evaluation of whether the financial statements adequately refer to or describe the applicable financial reporting framework.